0xDBFB7/covidinator/documents/notes/Simulation.md

 For our software, might it be a good idea to package and redistribute everything as a static, internal library, where the library version is controlled by the distributor?
 How'd that work even work?

-I mean, all these developer hours working on dependency issues are pretty much wasted.
+I mean, all these developer hours working on dependency versioning issues are pretty much wasted.
+Almost all the libraries have permissive redistribute licensing anyhow.
+I guess this becomes a bit too complex in the case of something like openEMS, since there's just hundreds of dependencies.

+If anything, distributing a "known good" reference package would be helpful.

 -----

 [http://octa.jp/components/cognac/](http://octa.jp/components/cognac/) looks pretty neat.

+Molecular dynamics is